jpoehls/zduck.com/_posts/2013/2013-04-09-initiation-into-mechanical-keyboard-geekdom.md

 layout: post
 categories: gear
 og_image: ducky-keyboard.png
-description: "I recently switched from a cheap Logitech keyboard to a Ducky DK9087 mechanical keyboard with Cherry MX Brown switches and Green LED backlighting.
+description: "I recently switched from a cheap Logitech keyboard to a Ducky DK9087 mechanical keyboard with Cherry MX Brown switches and green LED backlighting.
 Now I'm totally hooked on mechanical keyboards!"
 ---

 A laptop style short keyed keyboard has been my instrument of choice for years now.
 They are easy to type on and fast.
 I gave up the stock Dell keyboards years ago for a bare bones Logitech.